YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 11	17015000	6	27706228
 ```

 To control the color of points, add a **color** column.
 In this case, column names are **compulsory**.
+The name of the first four columns can be any appropriate variable names in R and the order of the first four columns must be fixed as the simplest situation.
+The name of the **color** column must be 'color'.
 The color column can be a character vector or a numeric vector.
 If the color column is a character vector, choose the `point_discrete` plot type.

 ```